 Authors will not receive page proofs or final pdfs.

 We strongly encourage all authors to supply photos, illustrations, or illustrative concepts along with their manuscripts.
 All images must be supplied in-line so that placement near associated text is clear, and as separate files.

-All images must be in JPEG or TIFF format and at least 300 DPI (or at least 1200 pixels wide) with copyright clearance for use in the magazine.
+All images must be in JPEG or TIFF format and at least 300 DPI (and ideally at least 4800 pixels wide) with copyright clearance for use in the magazine.
 Please note that gaining copyright clearance for third-party material is the responsibility of the author(s); ACM will not seek clearance or cover cost that may be associated with clearance.
 For more information on procedures for securing third-party material, visit http://www.acm.org/publications/third-party-material